 RELATED: 100 Things to Do in New York State with Kids Before They Grow Up

-Glamp in the White Mountains for New Hampshire for the full fall effect.
+Glamp in the White Mountains of New Hampshire for the full fall effect.
 Photo courtesy of Huttopia Camping

 Huttopia Camping — Albany, New Hampshire

 Camp without sacrificing comfort in the White Mountains when you stay in glamping-style tents that are loaded with homey amenities.
-Huttopia is ideal if you want a low-stress camping experience.
+Huttopia, open seasonally until mid-October, is ideal if you want a low-stress camping experience.
 They provide kitchen supplies, bedding, and more.
 The Trapper’s Tent sleeps up to five on real mattresses and includes a bathroom.
 Book the Chalet and you’ll stay in a two-bedroom wooden cabin that sleeps up to six and includes a kitchen and bath.
 Fish in the lake or take a nature hike.
 There are low-key organized activities for kids in summer, and a few sporadic ones continue into the fall.
 If you crave the 21st century, head to North Conway, just 10 miles away.
-Open seasonally until October 15, 2017.

 Looking for more local camping spots?
 Try Tentrr.com, a glamping alternative that supplies the tent, bed, and more for you, or one of these campgrounds with extra perks for kids.

 For a quick New England getaway, consider a stay in Southport, Connecticut's Delamar.
-Photo by Julie Bidwell/courtesy the hotel.
+Photo by Julie Bidwell for the hotel

 Delamar — Southport, Connecticut